cjerzak/causalimages-software/README.md

 ## Analyzing Tutorial Data
 Now that we've established some understanding of the data and written the `acquireImageRepFxn`, we are ready to proceed with the initial use of the causal image decomposition.

-*Note: The images used here are heavily clipped to keep this tutorial fast and that the model parameters chosen here are selected to make training fast.
-The function output here should not be interpreted too seriously.*
+*Note: The images used here are heavily clipped to keep this tutorial fast; the model parameters chosen here are selected to make training fast.
+The function output here should therefore not be interpreted too seriously.*

 ```
 ImageHeterogeneityResults <- AnalyzeImageHeterogeneity(